 Disclaimer: I work as a freelancer and Fibre Mood is one of my clients, therefore I did not buy the pattern myself.
-Links to Fibre Mood are affiliate.
-I am not obliged to blog about this make or even make it at all.
-Of course opinions are my own and I try to give you what I like and what I don’t like, but as you can imagine there is always going to be subconscious bias.
+Links to Fibre Mood are affiliates.
+The fabric was given to me by Polytex, the fabric supplier for the Fibre Mood collection of fabrics, and the matching thread was provided by Mettler.
+I am not obliged to blog about this make.
+Of course, my opinions are my own and I write because I want to share what I think is helpful information.
+But as you can imagine there is always going to be subconscious bias.

 Till next time